kai-li-1994/garment-variant-dataset/README.md

 The normalized material, category, and component fields are rule-based analytical constructs.
 They are designed to make heterogeneous retailer information comparable across brands and regions, but they do not replace physical inspection.

 The dataset represents a fixed online product assortment defined by the URL-collection and product-detail scraping timestamps.
 Product pages may have changed after the recorded scrape dates.
+Because the URL pool was defined from retailer listing endpoints, the dataset should be interpreted as covering the product records returned for the in-scope clothing categories at the time of URL collection, not as a continuously updated catalogue of all possible products.

 The dataset supports reproducible assessment of potential sorting and preprocessing barriers, but it does not directly measure industrial sorting outcomes, preprocessing efficiency, or realized fibre-to-fibre recycling performance.